 Africa is home to 25% of the global disease burden and only 3% of the global health workforce.

-AMREF’s award-winning eLearning programme helps to upgrade the skills of 20,000 nurses in Kenya.
-AMREF trains other health care workers critical to the health system.
+Amref Health Africa's award-winning eLearning programme helps to upgrade the skills of 20,000 nurses in Kenya.
+Amref Health Africa trains other health care workers critical to the health system.

-Since its founding in 1957, AMREF has trained more than 500,000 health workers in Africa.
+Since its founding in 1957, Amref Health Africa has trained more than 600,000 health workers in Africa.

 The African Medical & Research Foundation (AMREF) was presented last night with the Partner Award from the Global Health Workforce Alliance (GHWA) in recognition of their exceptional contribution towards human resources for health.
 AMREF has trained more than 600,000 health workers since its inception in 1957 as the Flying Doctors of East Africa.
 Read more